janko/flickrie/README.md

 to ask only for "read" permissions from the user.
 Available permissions are "read", "write" and "delete".

-To see how to make authentication in a web application, see [this](https://github.com/janko-m/flickrie/wiki/Authentication-in-web-applications) wiki page.
+If you want to make authentication in your web application, check out my [flickr_auth](https://github.com/janko-m/flickr_auth) gem.
+Or, if you want to do it manually, check out [this wiki](https://github.com/janko-m/flickrie/wiki/Authentication-in-web-applications) for instructions.

 ## A few words